SUING OR BEING SUED – WA

 You may be able to sue someone if they cause loss or injury to you, like negligence or breach of contract.

 Sometimes you must sue someone within a time period set by the law.
 This is known as the “limitation period”.
 The time limit depends on what you are suing for and whether you are under 15 or between 15 and 18.
 For example, if you are under 15 and someone has breached a contract with you and want to sue them, you must do so within 6 years from the day the contract was breached.
-If you have a question about time limits for suing someone, please send us a Lawmail and we can give you further details.

 If you are under 18 and want to sue someone, you will need a “case guardian” or “litigation guardian” depending on the court.
 A “case guardian” is an adult who will help you conduct the case and is usually your parents or legal guardian.
 Sometimes the court can also appoint one for you.